univention/ucsschool-id-connector/docs/source/admin.rst

 Role specific attribute mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Back to our example about insurance numbers.
-Imagine that while insurance numbers should not be
+Back to our example about telephone numbers.
+Imagine that while telephone numbers should not be
 transferred for students, they are actually needed for teachers.
 This means, that we have a need to define per role which properties should be transferred.